Sex Crime Lawyers Iowa

 In Iowa, convicted sex offenders must register with a public database where anyone can learn the details of their past crime.
 The duration of the registry requirement will depend on the severity of the crime.
 While registered, individuals will be restricted as to where they can live and what type of employment they can obtain.

-For advice on your particular situation and how you can avoid the life-altering effects of being required to register as a sex offender, reach out to Keegan, Tindal & Mason.
-Our Iowa City sex crimes are prepared to skillfully guide you through the criminal justice system from start to finish.
+For advice on your particular situation and how you can avoid the life-altering effects of being required to register as a sex offender, reach out to Keegan, Tindal & Jaeger.
+Our Iowa City & Davenport sex crime lawyers are prepared to skillfully guide you through the criminal justice system from start to finish.

 Get the legal representation you need today, by calling (319) 499-5524.

 OWCR012975 Iowa County: The defendant was seated in the driver's seat of her vehicle, in a ditch, when law enforcement came upon her.
 Her PBT was .180 and she subsequently refused to take the Datamaster.
 After identifying gaps in the State's prosecution, the State agreed to throw out her refusal and allow the defendant to plead to public intoxication.

 Case Dismissed Federal Crimes

 The defendant was charged with an immigration offense.
 Through substantial litigation, the defendant was released from jail.
 As a result of administrative proceedings, the Government was unable to bring the defendant to trial.
 The case was subsequently dismissed with prejudice on speedy trial grounds following counsel's motion to dismiss.

 Southern District of Iowa 3:18-cr-00062.

 Scott County case FECR409878, controlled substance violation.
 Charge dismissed after suppression of illegal search and evidence derived from said search, as well as suppression of evidence following prolonged detention of the Defendant without sufficient legal basis.